-The amount that flows out from the outlet is usually 120 volts and your laptop requires between 8 to 16 volts.
-As a result, the charge is warmed up, which further results in a battery that is warmed up.
+The amount that flows out from the outlet is usually 120 volts, and your laptop requires between 8 to 16 volts.
+As a result, the charge is warmed up, resulting in a battery that is warmed up.

 5 Plausible Reasons and Solution for Charger Heating Up

 Although it’s common for your laptop’s charger to get hot because of its usage, there can be far too much heat at times.
 If the laptop charger or the transformer block gets abnormally heated, or if you notice an odd whiff, the charger is faulty and should be fixed.
 Let’s look at the reasons for such overheating and how to solve it-

 1. Your Charger Could Be Damaged

 This is the most frequently cited reason for excessive heating of a laptop’s charger amongst the potential causes.
 A defective or unreliable charger could potentially heat up itself, and if you overlook it, it could cause irreversible harm to the laptop’s battery.

 If you purchased an off-market charger for your laptop, I highly recommend throwing it away and replacing it with a new charger developed by your laptop’s manufacturer.

 However, if you are using the charger that arrived with your laptop, assess the power cord and other connecting points for any sign of tear or rip.
 If you find anything like that, it is good to dispose of it and purchase a new one.
 You never know when exposed electrical wires might come into touch and eventually start a crash.

 2. Your Environment Could Be Too Hot